 Aaron Tippin is synonymous with hard work, healthy living, and patriotism.
 He is the “Hardest Working Man in Country Music”, and he stands up for what he believes.
 Entertainers like Aaron Tippin don’t come along very often, and neither do offers like this one.
 Aaron has been presented with No.1 of this edition, and he was thrilled with the Tribute.
 The remaining owners of this fine firearm will make up a very exclusive group.

 Since the “Aaron Tippin Tribute Colt .45 Pistol” is a working Colt® .45 pistol, we will arrange delivery through a licensed firearms dealer of your choice.
-(Not available in California or Massachusetts.)
+(Not available in California, Maryland or Massachusetts)